pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 balcony upon which to exercise [the law of two feet].

-During this workshop there was a main track that was needed to fulfill some of the original Helmsley grant requirements, which <span lang="nl">Jeroen Bosman</span> and <span lang="nl">Bianca Kramer</span> expertly designed to fit the theme of _putting the pieces together_.
+During this workshop there was a main track that was needed to fulfill some of the original Helmsley grant requirements, which [Jeroen Bosman]{lang=nl} and [Bianca Kramer]{lang=nl} expertly designed to fit the theme of _putting the pieces together_.
 At many points in the program, participants also had the opportunity to propose or join an unworkshop session to discuss any related topic or perspective that they desired.
 Despite a somewhat rocky beginning, I am happy that people were able to share and participate in what mattered to them.
 I tried to bounce around these unworkshops and the main track, learning as much as I could.
 Good conversations were taking place at all of them!
 But there were a few themes that I have been mulling, and questions for which I have been trying to find answers, that I want to explore further and discuss a bit in this post.

-For your reference, here's a quick breakdown of where I go from here:

-1. Table of Contents
-{:toc}

 # A _global_ commons?